 Older cats can also lose their sense of smell and taste, so a highly palatable diet may be necessary to encourage eating.

 Your veterinarian is the best person in regards to what is the best diet for your cat and his specific requirements.
 Never attempt to change your cat’s diet without consulting your veterinarian first.

 What other special needs do elderly cats have?

 Joints often become stiff and painful in old age.
 Therefore, it is recommended you make your cat’s life as and pain-free as possible.

-With regular visits to the veterinarian, any age-related conditions can be picked up early and treated.
-Many diseases afflicting older cats can’t be cured, but they managed.
+Regular veterinary care: With regular visits to the veterinarian, any age-related conditions can be picked up early and treated.
+Many diseases afflicting older cats can’t be cured, but they can be managed.
 Your veterinarian will perform a thorough physical examination of the cat and want to run some tests, some of which include:

 - Complete blood count

 - Other tests may also be ordered depending on your own cat’s situation